justEstif/bot-o-mat-rv/doc/notes.md

    a set of five tasks.
 All of which complete after a duration that we show in milliseconds.

+- For the sake of development, the wait time has been decreased.

 4. The tasks are removed from the list when they are done

 - Collect a name and robot type from user.